Yiannis128/Yiannis128/articles/godot-asteroids-03.md

     func _process(delta: float) -> void:
         position += Vector2(speed * delta, 0).rotated(rotation)

-This code will make the bullet to move forward, the `_process` function will be called repeatedly, the position of the ship will be updated from its previous value to 500 pixels forward every second. `position` is a built-in property of Area2D along with many other basic types.
+This code will cause the bullet to move forward, the `_process` function will be called repeatedly, and so, the position of the ship will be updated from its previous value to 500 pixels forward every second. `position` is a built-in property of Area2D along with many other basic types.
 The `+=` adds to the position with the value on the right of it.
-The value on the right is a `Vector2D`, it is a value that represents a direction in this case, but it can also represent a position, in reality, it is just a group of 2 numbers, so it can be used to represent many things, in this case, it represents a change in position.
+The value on the right is a `Vector2D`, it is a value that represents a direction in this case, but it can also represent a position.
+In reality, `Vector2D` is just 2 numbers grouped together as a unit, so it can be used to represent many things, in this case, it represents a change in position.
 The respective `X` and `Y` values of the change in position are entered inside the brackets and are separated by commas.
-In this case, the `X` change in speed is `speed * delta` (which in short, means that the bullet will progress by speed amount of pixels per second, which is 500 as set above), the `Y` change is 0.
+In this case, the `X` change in speed is `speed * delta` (which in short, means that the bullet will progress by speed amount of pixels per second, which is 500 as shown above), the `Y` change is 0.
 The vector is then rotated by calling the function `rotated` and passing the built in rotation variable as a parameter.

 This means that the final vector that is added to the position will be a vector that points forward from where the bullet is facing.
-So, when the bullet is going to be created, it can be assigned a position (which will be the ship's position), and it will be assigned a rotation (the ship's rotation), and then it will move away from the ship in the direction that it is fired from.
+So, when the bullet is going to be created, it will be assigned a position (which will be the ship's position), and it will be assigned a rotation (the ship's rotation), and then it will move away from the ship in the direction that it is fired from.

 ## Shooting the Bullets

-This section will cover how to spawn the bullets from the ship, when the space button is pressed.
+This section will cover how to spawn the bullets from the ship, when the _space_ button is pressed.
 First start by openning the `code/Player.gd` file in the FileSystem panel.
 This is the code that should be added to the player ship script to allow it to fire bullets: